coderofsalvation/webpipe.bash.php/README.md

 ### Compatibility with WebPipe Specification 0.2

 The webpipes above are more or less compatible.
-Since the webpipes are used mainly as simple unix webpipes (text in, text out), they could easily be wrapped by the 0.2 specs.
+Noted should be that the webpipes are used mainly as simple unix webpipes (text in, text out), hence the php webpipe is defaulting to single-input, single-output (in contrast to the multi-jsoninput multi-jsonoutput requirement of the webpipe specification).
+However, the multi-jsoninput multi-jsonoutput requirement *does* apply when you call it with content-type 'application/json':

+    $ curl -X POST -d '{"inputs":[{"css":".foo { font-weight:bold; }"}]}' -H 'Content-Type: application/json' http://localhost/json_print_r.php

-However, this multi-in multi-out-assumption of the specs doesnt really fit my needs, and I can think of many reasons why its better to assume single-input single-output..
+However, this multi-in multi-out-assumption of the specs doesnt really fit my needs, therefore for practical reasons contenttypes 'text/plain' and 'text/html' default to single-textinput single-textoutput..the default behaviour of any webserver.

-Therefore, for practical reasons I left it out.